leangjia/blender_docs/manual/animation/constraints/relationship/armature.rst

 Each target bone has the following input fields and controls:

 Target
    Unlike the modifier, the constraint can use bones coming from different armatures at the same time.
+   See :ref:`common constraint properties <rigging-constraints-interface-common-target>` for more information.

 Sub-target
    Name of the target bone.